zacksiegfried/methylspan/README.md

 ```
 Returns a dictionary in the form ```{'data': df, 'primary_site': thymus}```

 The dataframe contains methylation information for all patients with Thymus as primary cancer site.
-Index column 'cpg' contains Ilumina CpG index followed by columns named the unique patient 'file_uuid' containing methylation beta values
+Index column 'cpg' contains Ilumina CpG index.
+Columns are named the unique patient 'file_uuid' and contain methylation beta values

 ## Survival analysis on cancer patients using methylation data